stymjswl/blog/naver_scraping_blog.md

 ## Advanced: Scraping Naver Paid Advertisements

-Beyond organic results, Naver's paid ads are valuable for understanding advertiser strategies and competitive landscape.
+Beyond organic results, Naver's paid ads are valuable for understanding advertiser strategies and the competitive landscape.
 Ads are served from `ad.search.naver.com` with different DOM structures.

 ### Fetching Ads